omarselo22/cis106/Final Project/Deliverable1.md

 1. What are the possible problems, roadblocks, or difficulties you anticipate during the process of completing the project?

 I want to build a fast and reliable server.
 In order for me to do so, I need to use a good quality hardware to avoid hardware failure.
-Also, I need to make sure that my file server is secure because unsecured file server is risky for the device.
+Also, I need to make sure that my file server is secure because unsecured file server is risky for the device and for the data.

 4. How are you planning to overcome these difficulties?